twolfson/spritesmith/README.md

 Once you have satisfied the [requirements](#requirements), spritesmith can be installed via `npm install spritesmith`.

-Spritesmith is also available as a [grunt](https://github.com/Ensighten/grunt-spritesmith) and [gulp](https://github.com/twolfson/gulp.spritesmith) plugin.
+Spritesmith is also available as a [grunt](https://github.com/Ensighten/grunt-spritesmith) and [gulp](https://github.com/twolfson/gulp.spritesmith) plugin, and there's a [CLI](https://github.com/bevacqua/spritesmith-cli) available as well.

 ```js
 var sprites = ['sprite1.png', 'sprite2.jpg', 'sprite3.png'];